Holy Roller (American football): Reaction

 Chargers fans responded with T-shirts depicting a blindfolded referee signaling a touchdown along with the words Immaculate Deception.
 The nickname was a play off the Immaculate Reception, a play that went against the Raiders in the 1972 playoffs against Pittsburgh.

 In response to the Holy Roller, the league passed new rules in the off-season, restricting fumble advances by the offense.
 If a player fumbles after the two-minute warning in a half/overtime, or on fourth down at any time during the game, only the fumbling player can recover and advance the ball.
 If that player's teammate recovers the ball during those situations, it is placed back at the spot of the fumble, unless it was a recovery for a loss, in which case the ball is dead and placed at the point of recovery.

 The Holy Roller play was directly referenced on December 14, 2014, in response to a critical play in the Green Bay Packers' loss to the Buffalo Bills.
-When Aaron Rodgers had the ball knocked out of his hand by Mario Williams, it rolled backward into the end zone and came to a complete stop; Packer RB Eddie Lacy picked up the ball and was going to run with it, but the referee approached quickly, waving his hands to declare the play dead with Lacy's recovery recorded for a loss, and after talking to the back judge, signaled a safety for Buffalo.
-The NFL Director of Officiating said that since the Holy Roller rules were in place, the only player who could have picked up the fumble and advanced it for Green Bay was the original fumbler (Rodgers), and the safety call was correct.
+When Aaron Rodgers had the ball knocked out of his hand by Mario Williams, it rolled backward into the end zone and came to a complete stop; Packers RB Eddie Lacy picked up the ball and was going to run with it, but the referee approached quickly, waving his hands to declare the play dead with Lacy's recovery recorded for a loss, and after talking to the back judge, signaled a safety for Buffalo.
+The NFL Director of Officiating said that since the Holy Roller rules were in place, the only player who could have picked up the fumble and advanced it for Green Bay was the original fumbler (Rodgers); thus, the safety call was correct.

 The Holy Roller rule negated a game-winning touchdown in a Week 15 2020 game between Las Vegas Raiders and Los Angeles Chargers, the two teams involved in the original play.
-After Chargers quarterback Justin Herbert fumbled while attempting a sneak at the Las Vegas 1 yard line on the first play within the two minute warning, Chargers fullback Gabe Nabers recovered in the end zone.
+After Chargers quarterback Justin Herbert fumbled while attempting a sneak at the Las Vegas 1-yard line on the first play within the two minute warning, Chargers fullback Gabe Nabers recovered the ball in the end zone.
 Referee John Hussey explained that in these conditions, the ball should be placed at the spot of the fumble since the fumbler's teammate recovered for a gain.
-Herbert would rush for the game-winning score the next play.
+Herbert would rush for the game-winning score on the next play.